 Hey y’all!
 I’m back!
 I hope everyone had a wonderful Labor Day weekend and that it wasn’t too hard to get back to the daily grind this week.
 My Labor Day was quite laborless which is a good thing since I was only 1 week postpartum!
 That’s right, if for some reason you didn’t know, I gave birth to my baby boy, James Brody Gougler, on August 27, 2018 at 7:56pm.
-I promise to give you all the dirty details as soon as I am able to get all of my thoughts and emotions written down and pictures edited.
-Until then I thought I’d share a post for all of my postpartum mommas and mommas-to-be!
+Now that he’s officially here and we’re starting to get settled into postpartum life, I thought I’d share my favorite postpartum must haves.

 Disclosure: Some of the links below are affiliate links with Amazon.
 This means that at no cost to you, I will earn a commission if you click through and make a purchase!